This post may contain affiliate links.

 I had chopped a lot of it, but not very small, and not uniformly – there were plenty of pieces still almost untouched.

 I tossed it with some croutons and dressing and was done.
-But – and trust me on this part – before I sat down to eat my salad I rinsed the Toss & Chop off and left it on a towel to dry.
-If you leave it until later, even a little later, you’ll be digging bits of lettuce out of the grooves with a toothpick.
+But – and trust me on this part – before I sat down to eat my salad I rinsed the Toss and Chop off and left it on a towel to dry.
+If you leave it until later, even a little later, you’ll be digging bits of lettuce out of the grooves with a toothpick (don’t ask me how I know).
 But rinse it off right away and it takes about ten seconds to get completely clean.

-My salad was absolutely delicious.
+My salad was absolutely delicious, the best chopped salad I’ve ever made!
 I’m not sure I’d make the effort every time I make a salad to chop it, but it’s nice to know that doing so only adds a few minutes to the prep.
-Now I just have to invite Rebecca over for salad – not sure that’s enough to get her to Brooklyn though.
+Just remeber to rinse your Toss & Chop off right away!!